• Skip to primary navigation

 In addition to the lure of the surf bum lifestyle, New Smyrna also boasts a rich history.
 You might want to spend a few hours checking out their Sugar Mill Ruins that will really take you back in time.

 When it comes to food, it’s all about the casual eateries in New Smyrna Beach.
-Local operations like Ocean’s Seafood Beachside sell first-class food in takeout containers right along the beach.
+Local operations like The Breakers sell food right along the beach.
 Then there are the awesome pulled pork nachos at Yellow Dog Eats Kitchen & Bar.
 Don’t worry, collared shirts and ties aren’t required for great food at either of these spots!
-And don't miss Donnie's Donuts for their vintage donuts!

 The Island Paradise – Cedar Key